Cody Glenn: College career

-Professional
+Professional career

 Washington Redskins

-Glenn was drafted by the Washington Redskins in the fifth round, with the 158th overall pick, in the 2009 NFL Draft.
+Glenn was selected by the Washington Redskins in the fifth round, with the 158th overall pick, in the 2009 NFL draft.
 The Redskins waived him on September 5, 2009.

 Indianapolis Colts

 On September 6, 2009, Glenn was claimed off waivers by the Indianapolis Colts.
 The team waived him on September 15, but signed him to the practice squad two days later.

 Baltimore Ravens

 Glenn signed a futures contract with Baltimore Ravens on January 26, 2012.
 He was waived by the team on June 13.

-Personal
+Personal life

 Glenn did a promotional video for Trinity Mother Frances Health System, where he had both shoulders surgically repaired from dislocations during his high school career.